stackbit-projects/caring-whale-02202/content/pages/pricing.md

           For Data Analysis course, the instructions for recommended applications to download will be sent to you via email.
-      - title: Sagittis vitae et leo duis ut diam?
+      - title: Where can I view all the classes available?
         content: >-
           Ac felis donec et odio pellentesque.
 Sagittis vitae et leo duis ut diam quam nulla.
 Ullamcorper a lacus vestibulum sed arcu non odio